Quick Links: Most Current Information

 Thank you for your interest in the I-94 East-West project in Milwaukee.
 The project is underway with the goal to modernize the stretch of I-94 between 70th and 16th streets to improve safety, replace aging infrastructure (originally constructed in the 1960s) and reduce congestion.

 In addition to improved safety for the traveling public, reduced travel delays will help to mitigate impacts to air quality.
-In the preceding years, we have seen a steady increase with record high numbers of vehicle miles traveled which supports the continued need for this type of infrastructure investment.
+In the preceding years, we have seen the traffic rebound from the pandemic to be very near pre-pandemic levels which supports the continued need for this type of infrastructure investment.
 Investment in transit, local roads, bike and pedestrian, port, rail and air are all a part of our overall plan to support Wisconsin's transportation system.

 We appreciate your thoughts on the project and look forward to continued feedback on what this project could mean to the corridor, region and State.
 As planning moves forward, there will be several opportunities for public engagement.
 Here is a look back at the